bryanlarsen/hobo-test-environment/README.markdown

 This is the system test environment for [Hobo](http://github.com/tablatom/hobo).

+It's mostly a bunch of git submodules, so make sure to install them:

+    git submodule update --init

 This environment was designed for Ubuntu.
 It will probably work on any Linux, and may work on OS X and definitely will not work on Windows.